MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 A view is a lightweight range.
 View operations--such as default construction, move construction/assignment, copy construction/assignment (if present), destruction, begin, and end--all happen in constant time regardless of the number of elements in the view.

-Views are created by range adapters, which are discussed in the following section.
+Views are created by range adaptors, which are discussed in the following section.
 For more information about the classes that implement various views, see [View classes](view-classes.md).

-How the elements in the view appear depends on the range adapter that you use to create the view.
-In the previous example, a range adapter takes a range and returns a view of the elements divisible by three.
+How the elements in the view appear depends on the range adaptor that you use to create the view.
+In the previous example, a range adaptor takes a range and returns a view of the elements divisible by three.
 The underlying range is unchanged.

 Views are composable, which is powerful.
 In the previous example, the view of vector elements that are divisible by three is combined with the view that squares those elements.